Tor (network): Originating traffic

 A Tor user's SOCKS-aware applications can be configured to direct their network traffic through a Tor instance's SOCKS interface, which is listening on TCP port 9050 (for standalone Tor) or 9150 (for Tor Browser bundle) at localhost.
 Tor periodically creates virtual circuits through the Tor network through which it can multiplex and onion-route that traffic to its destination.
-Once inside a Tor network, the traffic is sent from router to router along the circuit, ultimately reaching an exit node at which point the cleartext packet is available and is forwarded on to its original destination.
+Once inside a Tor network, the traffic is sent from router to router along the circuit, ultimately reaching an exit node at which point the original (potentially cleartext) packet is available and is forwarded on to its original destination.
 Viewed from the destination, the traffic appears to originate at the Tor exit node.

 Tor's application independence sets it apart from most other anonymity networks: it works at the Transmission Control Protocol (TCP) stream level.
 Applications whose traffic is commonly anonymized using Tor include Internet Relay Chat (IRC), instant messaging, and World Wide Web browsing.

 Onion services

 Tor can also provide anonymity to websites and other servers.
-Servers configured to receive inbound connections only through Tor are called onion services (formerly, hidden services).
-Rather than revealing a server's IP address (and thus its network location), an onion service is accessed through its onion address, usually via the Tor Browser.
+Servers configured to receive inbound connections by connecting to Tor are called onion services (formerly, hidden services).
+Rather than revealing a server's IP address (and thus its network location), an onion service is accessed through its onion address, usually via the Tor Browser or some other software designed to use Tor.
 The Tor network understands these addresses by looking up their corresponding public keys and introduction points from a distributed hash table within the network.
 It can route data to and from onion services, even those hosted behind firewalls or network address translators (NAT), while preserving the anonymity of both parties.
 Tor is necessary to access these onion services.

-Onion services were first specified in 2003 and have been deployed on the Tor network since 2004.
-Other than the database that stores the onion service descriptors, Tor is decentralized by design; there is no direct readable list of all onion services, although a number of onion services catalog publicly known onion addresses.
-TorSearch is an internet search engine that indexes pages to help find content in websites located on the Tor network.
+Because the connection never leaves the Tor network, and is handled by the Tor application on both ends, the connection is always end-to-end encrypted.